Is Whole Milk Healthy? Nutrition & Health Facts

 Fat and Calories in Whole Milk

 Food provides energy, or calories, to help fuel your body.
-An 8-ounce serving of milk contains about 8 grams of fat and 150 calories.
+A 1-cup serving of milk contains about 8 grams of fat and 150 calories.
 You could also say whole milk has roughly 3.25% milk fat.
 If you keep that in mind, milk fat percentages make more sense: reduced-fat milk (2%), low-fat milk (1%) and fat-free milk (or 0% if you want to be a stickler), which is also called skim milk.

 How do we get these percentages?
 Here’s how it works: After the milk leaves the farm, it goes to a processor, where the milk is pasteurized, homogenized, and separated from the cream.
 Some of the cream is then added back in, like 2% of it, so that’s how you get reduced-fat milk.
 Or 3.25% is added back for whole milk.
 This type of fat is primarily saturated fat.
-Most guidelines recommend limiting saturated fat, but emerging science shows that dairy foods, regardless of fat content, can contribute to a healthy diet and offer health benefits.
+Most guidelines recommend limiting saturated fat, but emerging science and research shows that dairy foods, regardless of fat content, can contribute to a healthy diet and offer health benefits.

 Is Whole Milk Healthy?

 What exactly do all those 13 essential nutrients listed above do anyway?
 Those vitamins, minerals and macronutrients (like protein) do everything from help build healthy bones and maintain a healthy immune system to help regulate your metabolism and maintain healthy skin.
 Most of us don’t get nearly enough of these nutrients, and milk is an easy way to meet daily requirements.
 That’s why the Dietary Guidelines for Americans recommends low-fat dairy foods such as milk as part of a healthy diet.
-(Nerd alert: The dietary guidelines are led by nutrition experts and scientists and updated every five years as more science emerges about what our bodies need to be healthy.)

 Is Whole Milk Healthier Than Skim Milk?